Matsyasana Steps, Benefits & Precautions

 According to Hindu mythology, Matsya was an incarnation of Lord Vishnu.
 It is said that the earth had become corrupt, and a flood was about to wash away the earth.
 Vishnu donned the avatar of a fish, called Matsya, and transported all the sages to safety, ensuring that all their wisdom is preserved.
-Matsyasana, the fish pose, aims at being focused and resilient when one feel out of balance and shaken, just as the Lord Vishnu, in the avatar of Matsya, struck that balance between the earth and the sea.
+Matsyasana, the fish pose, aims at being focused and resilient when one feels out of balance and shaken, just as the Lord Vishnu, in the avatar of Matsya, struck that balance between the earth and the sea.

 Practice Note For Matsyasana (Fish Pose)

 Traditionally, this backward bending Yoga asana, Matsyasana is performed in Padmasana.
 But many practitioners are not able to sit in Padmasana.
 The option available to them is to practice it with feet on the floor or with the legs straight with heels pressed against the floor.